Header Ad Section

 Worker nodes execute the actual workloads and contain:

-• Kubelet - It is a critical agent that runs on every worker node in a Kubernetes cluster and also responsible for maintaining communication between the worker node and the control plane.
+• Kubelet - It’s a core component that runs on all worker nodes in a Kubernetes cluster, and it’s also the communication channel between the worker node and the control plane.

-• Containers - These are lightweight, standalone units that package an application together with all its required dependencies, libraries, and runtime configurations.
+• Containers - These are lightweight and independent units that package an application with everything else required to execute it.

 • Pods - It is considered as the smallest deployable and maintainable unit in Kubernetes.